-Land surface dynamics MPhil student at the University of Edinburgh
+Land surface dynamics PhD candidate at the University of Edinburgh

 Recent posts